TranMHoang/COE3010_Project/README.md

     3. Add materials and load cases to corresponding folder.

-    4. Edit partition and time in pipeline.sh Recommended partition is test or medium.
-Time should be ~ 1 hour per simulation
+    4. Edit partition and time in pipeline.sh.
+Recommended partition is medium.
+Time should be ~ 10 minutes per 100 increments

     5. Open terminal in the working directory and submit job with sbatch pipeline.sh